Anniepoo/identity/README.md

 ## TODO - many things are yet to do

  * add to README
  * list of everything you can configure - pages, strings, behavior
  * BUG - click the secret link on the homepage.
 Login page comes up.
 After logging in, you don't go to the secret, you go home.
- * password forgot is stubbed in, fix it
+ * password forgot is stubbed in, Add pw reset email
  * add real integration tests
  * add OAuth
- * Add  checks on uname/pw size
- * Add pw reset email
    * REST endpoints
  * pengine endpoints
  * document all
  * make a directive & another expansion that lets app programmer set a prefix as